yalemssa/api_environment_setup/README.md

 ## Working in the Python interpreter

-Open the Anaconda Prompt and enter `python`.
+Open the Anaconda Prompt or Terminal and enter `python`.
 This will open the Python interpreter.
 To check the location of your Python installation, enter `import sys`.
 Then, enter `sys.executable`.
 You should see the path to your Miniconda Python executable.

-To close the Python interpreter and return to the prompt, enter `quit()`
+To close the Python interpreter and return to the prompt, enter `quit()`.

+On a Mac you can also type `which python` into the Terminal to make sure that you are using the Miniconda distribution.

 ## Running Python scripts from the command line

 You can also run `.py` files from the Anaconda Prompt.
-To run the `hello_world.py` file, open the Anaconda Prompt/Powershell and do the following:
+To run the `hello_world.py` file, open the Anaconda Prompt/Powershell and enter the following:

 ```
+#on a Mac this should be something like cd /Users/your_username/path/to/api_environment_setup/demo_files
-user$ cd C:\Users\your_username\path\to\api_environment_setup\demo_files
+$ cd C:\Users\your_username\path\to\api_environment_setup\demo_files
-demo_files user$ python hello_world.py
+demo_files $ python hello_world.py

 ...stuff happens...

-demo_files user$
+demo_files $
 ```

 ## Connecting to ArchivesSpace via `requests`

-To connect to the ArchivesSpace API, you first need to enter your credentials into the `config.json` file included in the `demo_files` directory (use the ArchivesSpace TEST API URL for the api_url value - ask Alicia if you don't know the URL).
-Then open the Anaconda Prompt/Powershell (be sure that you are still in the `demo_files` directory before you open the interpreter) and do the following:
+To connect to the ArchivesSpace API, you first need to enter your credentials into the `config.json` file included in the `demo_files` directory.
+Then open the Anaconda Prompt/Powershell or Terminal (be sure that you are still in the `demo_files` directory before you open the interpreter) and do the following:

 ```
-demo_files user$ python
+demo_files $ python
 Python 3.7.3 (default, Mar 27 2019, 16:54:48)
 [Clang 4.0.1 (tags/RELEASE_401/final)] :: Anaconda custom (64-bit) on darwin
 Type "help", "copyright", "credits" or "license" for more information.
 >>> import json